Dobry-Georgiev/sofia-museums/README.md

 ## Screenshots

-Here are some screenshots of our website:
+Here are some screenshots of the website:

 ![Home Page](https://github.com/Dobry-Georgiev/sofia-museums/blob/main/preview-images/homepage.png)